What can probably be the things to do in Tennessee? This is the first thought that comes to mind when planning a trip to Tennessee.

 Situated on the border of Tennessee and North Carolina, the Great Smoky Mountains National Park, or “Smokies”, is the topmost visited national park of the United States.

-With its lush greenery, broad diversity in wildlife, and some of the highest mountains in North-Eastern America, the Great Smoky Mountains National Park is indisputably one of the best things to do in Tennessee.
+With its lush greenery, broad diversity in wildlife, and some of the highest mountains in North-Eastern America, the Great Smoky Mountains National Park is indisputably one of the best place.

 The best place to start your escapade is Gatlinburg.
 From downtown Gatlinburg, you can easily drive to the most well-liked areas of the park.